-Purchasing cannabis can be done in two ways: in stores, by licensed retailers and online, by federally or provincially operated businesses.
-Therefore, businesses that wish to produce cannabis must undergo an application process to qualify as a licensed producer.
-In addition, they must meet the conditions stated by the BC Liquor Control and Licensing Branch (LCLB) if they also wish to be a private retailer.
-However, business owners must understand that the business structure that they wish to adhere to affects the restrictions and considerations that are accounted for.
+Businesses that wish to produce cannabis must undergo an application process to qualify as a licensed producer, in addition to meeting the conditions stated by the BC Liquor Control and Licensing Branch (LCLB) if they also wish to be a private retailer.

-Those who wish to apply for a private non-medical cannabis retail store licence must use the cannabis licensing application portal, where the Liquor and Cannabis Regulation Branch will assess the applications.
+Those who wish to apply for a private, non-medical, cannabis retail store licence must use the cannabis licensing application portal.
+The Liquor and Cannabis Regulation Branch assesses the applications.

-On October 17, 2018, the province of British Columbia will be granting licences for non-medical cannabis retail stores.
-However, the process requires that the applicant’s store meet a series of qualifications including:
+On October 17, 2018, the province of British Columbia began granting licences for non-medical cannabis retail stores.
+The process requires that the applicant’s store meet a series of qualifications including:

 - Being a standalone business.

 - A positive recommendation from the prospective location’s local government.

 In an attempt to address the concerns of many people regarding regulating access to non-medical cannabis in rural areas, the province has established a system whereby licences in rural areas will only be issued if they are not already being sufficiently serviced by existing cannabis stores.

 A rough outline of the licensing process goes as follows: